chasetb/chasetb-mac_facts/README.md

 ##Installation Package

-Run the installation package to have these facts automatically installed on your machine or deployed to a remote machine.
+Run the installation package to have these Facts automatically installed on your machine or deployed to a remote machine.
+Installation package assumes Facts will be used with Sal.

 ======

+##Manual Installation

+For use with Sal, place facts files ending in `.rb` in `/usr/local/sal/facter/`

+For standalone Facter use, place facts files ending in `.rb` in `/usr/lib/ruby/site_ruby/facter`

+Place external Facts in `/etc/facter/facts.d/` (You may need to create this directory)

 ##Fact Descriptions